Who can refer?

 Potential clients can make initial contact with the service via phone, post or email.
-In response, we will get in touch, usually by phone (or another way of contact that suits the person) to obtain more background information about their eating problems.
+In response, we will get in touch, usually by phone to obtain more background information about their eating problems.

-The assessment meeting will normally be with one of our therapists and takes approximately 2.5 hours.
-When the client arrives at the appointment, he/she will be asked to complete some additional information sheets which will help us with the assessment.
+The assessment meeting will normally be in person with one of our therapists and takes approximately 2 hours.
+When the client arrives at the appointment, they will be asked to complete some additional information sheets which will help us with the assessment.

-During the meeting, it is common for people to feel anxious about sharing and discussing their struggles, however, this is an opportunity to share his/her concerns and for us to try to understand the situation.
+During the meeting, it is common for people to feel anxious about sharing and discussing their struggles, however, this is an opportunity to share any concerns and help to understand the situation.
 This enable EDS to decide the best possible support package for the individual.